cornell-netlab/MicroP4/content/usage/_index.md

 {{< lead >}}

-## Examples from SIGCOMM '20 paper
+## Functionality: Examples from SIGCOMM '20 paper
 To reproduce the examples from our SIGCOMM '20 paper, see the code and instructions here:
 [extensions/csa/msa-examples](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples).